basho/basho_docs/source/languages/en/riakcs/cookbooks/fog.md

 ### Create User

 The following command creates a user, given an email or name.
-It will return a response object&mdash;or raise an error if the operation fails.
+It will return a response object---or raise an error if the operation fails.
 The response `body` will contain a JSON document containing the user informations, while the
 `key_id` is required for further operations on the user.

 ```ruby